Expert Panel to Revise NCERT Class 8 Judiciary Chapter Amid Controversy

-The government formed this three-member group to review and rewrite the Class 8 judiciary chapter after the Supreme Court got involved in the problem with the way it was written.
-Before the chapter is used again, the group will make sure it is accurate, balanced, and meets all requirements.
+The government has asked this three-member group to review and completely rewrite the Class 8 judiciary chapter after the Supreme Court’s involvement in the recent trouble about 'corruption in the judiciary‘.
+They want to make sure it is accurate, balanced and follows all procedures before it’s used again.

 Centre Constitutes Expert Panel After Supreme Court Intervention

-Tushar Mehta, the Solicitor General, told a panel of judges led by the Chief Justice of India, Surya Kant, that the committee will be made up of K.K.
-Venugopal, a former Attorney General, Justice Indu Malhotra and Justice Aniruddha Bose, both former Supreme Court judges, and one university vice-chancellor to provide academic understanding.
+The Solicitor General, Tushar Mehta, told the Supreme Court (led by Chief Justice Surya Kant) that the committee will be made up of K.K.
+Venugopal (a former Attorney General), Justice Indu Malhotra (a former Supreme Court judge), and Justice Aniruddha Bose (also a former Supreme Court judge).
+A university Vice Chancellor will also be part of it to provide an academic point of view.

 Composition of the Committee and Its Mandate

-The committee will probably go through the chapter sentence by sentence, check the facts, and see if the way it’s written is neutral.
-They will also confirm NCERT followed its own procedures, that approvals were open, and that the content follows the principles of the Constitution while teaching young students about the justice system.
+The committee will go through the chapter sentence by sentence, checking the facts and deciding if the way things are presented is neutral.
+They’ll make sure NCERT followed its own procedures, that approvals were done openly, and that the chapter teaches young students about the justice system in a way that fits with the Constitution.

-Justice Aniruddha Bose is currently in charge of the National Judicial Academy, and this adds a lot of experience to the work.
-The government said that the people on the committee are what the Court wanted: a former top judge, a well-known academic, and a respected lawyer.
+Justice Aniruddha Bose is currently in charge of the National Judicial Academy, giving the review more authority.
+The government said the people on the committee are what the court wanted: a former high-ranking judge, a well-known academic and a respected lawyer.

 Background: Suo Motu Proceedings and Book Withdrawal

-The Supreme Court decided on its own (suo motu) to look at a Class and Social Studies textbook called ‘Exploring Society: India and Beyond’, which had parts about supposed corruption and cases taking too long in the courts.
-The Court said this content could potentially harm the reputation of the court system.
+The Supreme Court looked at a Class and social science textbook called ‘Exploring Society: India and Beyond’ because of certain sections about supposed corruption and delays in the courts.
+The Court thought this content could harm the respect people have for the courts.

-As a result, the Court immediately ordered the book to be removed, all physical copies to be collected, and all digital copies to be taken down.
-NCERT formally apologized and said the book had been removed and the public could no longer get it.
+As a result, the Court immediately said the book should be removed, all copies should be collected, and any digital versions should be taken down.
+NCERT officially said sorry and confirmed the book had been removed and was no longer available.

-A few days later, the Court (Chief Justice Surya Kant and Justices Joymalya Bagchi and Vipul M Pancholi) completely prohibited the book from being reprinted or shared digitally.
-They also issued ‘show cause’ notices to the head of NCERT and the Union Education Secretary, asking them to explain why they shouldn’t be held in contempt of court.
+A few days later, the Court (Chief Justice Surya Kant and Justices Joymalya Bagchi and Vipul M Pancholi) completely banned the book from being printed again or shared digitally.
+They also asked the Director of NCERT and the Union Education Secretary to explain why they shouldn’t be held in contempt of court.

 Court’s Observations on Process and Accountability

-On March 11th, the Court gave a detailed explanation of its decision criticizing how the chapter was written and distributed.
-They noted the material had not been presented to the National Syllabus and Teaching-Learning Material Committee (NSTC), the important group within NCERT that oversees what is taught.
+On March 11th, in a full written decision, the Court criticized how the chapter had been written and circulated.
+They noted that it hadn’t been seen by the National Syllabus and Teaching-Learning Material Committee (NSTC), the important group within NCERT that is in charge of checking what’s taught.

-The Court said that the three people who wrote the chapter should not work on making textbooks or developing the curriculum for government schools.
-They said the way the chapter was first shared digitally with only some people, the lack of approval, and the poor internal checks at NCERT were all serious mistakes.
+The Court said three people who wrote the chapter shouldn’t be involved in making textbooks or deciding what’s taught in state-funded schools.
+They said the fact that the chapter was shared digitally with only some people, the lack of official approval and the fact that nothing was properly checked were all serious mistakes.

-However, the Court also said it doesn’t want to stop people from legitimately criticizing the judiciary.
-They said it’s good to have experts look at things carefully, but they warned against writing things in a way that unfairly influences students.
+However, the Court clarified it doesn’t want to stop people from fairly criticizing the courts.
+They said experts are welcome to give their opinions, but warned against biased accounts that could give the wrong idea to students.

 Related Petition and Judicial Approach to Viewpoints

-While listening to a different case about a sentence in an older Class 8 textbook describing people in slums as illegal occupants, the Court didn’t get involved.
-The Court said the sentence was someone’s opinion about court decisions and didn’t need its intervention.
+The Court was also hearing a separate case about a sentence in an older Class 8 textbook where people living in slums were described as illegally occupying land.
+It decided not to get involved in this one.
+The Court said that sentence was just someone’s opinion on court decisions and didn’t need its attention.

 Implications for Curriculum Governance and Policy

-This situation will likely change how curriculums are managed at NCERT.
-The Court has asked the government to look at who is on the NSTC and consider adding experts in their field, particularly respected legal scholars, when teaching about the judiciary in schools.
+This situation will likely change how NCERT manages its curriculum.
+The Court has asked the government to look at who is on the NSTC and to think about including experts, especially important legal minds, when the judiciary is taught in schools.

-The National Judicial Academy may also be involved in developing the material for learning about law, meaning a closer link between the courts and those creating the curriculum.
-We can expect to have strong control over what gets used, official records of approvals, and clear standards for who writes the material.
+The National Judicial Academy might also be involved in creating material for teaching about the law, which would create a stronger relationship between the courts and the people who develop the curriculum.
+We can expect to see more thorough checking, official records of approvals and clear standards for who writes the material.

-Right now, NCERT’s most important task is to finish the independent review that the Supreme Court has asked for.
-Before the Class 8 chapter on the judiciary is used again, the committee must review it and give their official approval before it is used in the next school year.
+Right now, NCERT’s most important task is to finish the independent review the Supreme Court has ordered.
+Before the Class 8 judiciary chapter is used again, the committee must have looked at it and given it their official approval before the start of the next school year.

 What Schools and Parents Should Expect

-Currently, the book that was removed is completely banned from being reprinted or put on the internet.
-Schools should only use materials that have been approved and should not use unapproved drafts or files from the internet.
+Currently, the book that was removed is completely banned from being printed or put online.
+Schools should only use materials that have been approved and shouldn’t use drafts or files they’ve found online that haven’t been checked.

-Parents and teachers can look forward to a revised chapter that has been carefully checked, explains how the court system works, acknowledges its problems without taking sides, and helps students become good citizens.
-The work of the expert committee will set the standard for how this is done for Class log_level_8 students.
+Parents and teachers can anticipate a revised chapter that has been carefully checked, explaining how the courts work, admitting to problems without being unfair, and helping students to be informed citizens.
+The work of the expert committee will be the key to setting that standard for 8th grade students.